Ultihamed/Javascript_Notes/3_this_and_Object_Prototypes.md

 ## Class Theory

 - Does **JavaScript** actually has classes?
 Plain and simple: **No**.
 - A class is a blue-print.
 To actually get an object we can interact with, we must build (aka, **instantiate**) something from the class.
-The end result of such **construction** is an object, typically called an **instance**, which we can directly call methods on and access any public data properties from, as necessary. **This object is a copy** of all the characteristics described by the class.
+The end result of such **construction** is an object, typically called an **instance**, which we can directly call methods on and access any public data properties from, as necessary. **This object is a copy** of all the characteristics described by the class (Classes mean copies).
 - A class is instantiated into object form by a copy operation.
+- Classes are a design pattern.
+Many languages provide syntax which enables natural class-oriented software design. **JavaScript** also has a similar syntax, but it behaves very differently from what you're used to with classes in those other languages.

 ## Constructor